top of page

 Digital technologies and competence.

 One of the main challenges that require actions from educational sector is how to prepare the population to constantly keep updating digital competences in order to adapt in technologically diverse environment.
-Transnational collaboration and exchange of innovative ideas between European educational institutions through Erasmus+ programme is an opportunity for tackling these issues.
+The Digital Education Action Plan (DEAP) 2021-2027 is the main European Commission flagship initiative to make education and training fit for the digital age.
+It covers all formal education and training, in a life-long learning perspective, and all levels of digital skills (from basic to advanced), including informal and non-formal learning and youth work for digital skills development.
+Transnational collaboration and exchange of innovative ideas between European educational institutions through Erasmus+ programme is a concrete opportunity for tackling these issues.

 bottom of page